ninest/NSR/src/content/articles/basic-military-training.md

 ### Tips
 #### Field discipline
 - Don't leave the trash around.
 Keep it in a plastic bag inside one of your LBS pouches.
 Don't be that one guy that gets the entire section in trouble for not cleaning up after eating. **Pack extra black tape for this**: you'll use it to securely tape your trash bags so don't leak in your bags/pouches.
-- **Always guard your weapon**.
-At night, clip the sling to your uniform's belt holes.
 - Maintain noise discipline.
 Don't anyhow shout.

+#### Guarding your rifle
+- At night, clip the sling to your uniform's belt holes.
+That way, if anyone tries to lift it, it won't come off because it's connected to you.
+- Make sure it's never more than a meter away from you.

 #### Body maintenance
+There's enough time before sleeping for body maintenance.
+It may be around 2 hours.

 - Scrub your back with the soap sponge or you'll get heat rashes.
 Help your buddies too if they ask.
 - Remove your socks and powder your feet at night, but put on your boots (or at least your socks) before sleeping.
 Don't let the insects reach your feet!